7 Tips to keep kids busy during lockdown

 If your home space allows it, encourage your child (if old enough) to play outside in your home garden.
 Riding a bicycle, baking mud cakes, swimming or even collecting sticks and stones to make a collage.
 Kids need to move and be active.

 If there was ever a time to teach kids about household chores and responsibilities, now is it.
 Children can clean their rooms, make their beds, set the dinner table and help parents in the kitchen during meal preparation time.

-- Keep contact with family
+- Keep in contact with family

 Keep grandma and grandpa happy by drawing them a picture or writing them a letter (handwritten) every day.
 Mom can keep it safe and send a photo of it every night.

-Make this uncertain time during lockdown more bearable for your little frustrated ones – as a result it might just end up being more bearable for you too!
+Make this uncertain time during lockdown more bearable for your little frustrated ones – as a result, it might just end up being more bearable for you too!